CQDX/visi-genie-4d-systems-async/README.md

 ## CODE CLIP

-Below is code clip from a Windows IoT headless app:
+Below is code clip from a Windows IoT headless app that shows how to use the *Host.Instance* singleton:

 ```C#
 using System;